Polyanyanwu/graces-buffet-pp4/README.md

 ### **Feature Options for Operator User**

-An operator has access to the Public Menu but is also presented with additional dropdown menu which is a person icon with a +.
+An operator has access to the Public Menu but is also presented with additional dropdown menu which is accessed via a person icon with a +.
 To become an operator a user has to signup first and the Administrator will add operator to the groups for the user.
 The Operator menu is shown below:

 ![Operator Menu](/docs/images/features/operator_menu.png)